-General information and advice for schools and colleges can be found in the Government's Missing Children and Adults Strategy.
+General information and advice for schools can be found in the

+Government's Missing Children and Adults Strategy.
+Keeping children safe in out-of-school settings

-Elective Home Educated
+1.3.4 Elective Home Educated

 Many home educated children have an overwhelmingly positive learning experience.
-At Witton Middle School we expect the parents' decision to home educate to be made with their child's best education at the heart of the decision.
+At Name of School we expect the parents' decision to home educate to be made with their child's best education at the heart of the decision.
 However, we know this is not the case for all, and home education can mean some children are less visible to the services that are there to keep them safe and supported in line with their needs.

-From September 2016 the Education (Pupil Registration) (England) Regulations 2006 were amended, and schools must inform Worcestershire Children First all deletions from our admission register when a child is taken off roll.
+From September 2016 the Education (Pupil Registration) (England) Regulations2006 were amended, we must inform our Worcestershire Children First all deletions from our admission register when a child is taken off roll.